mbailey1983/lifespring-bristol/src/pages/index.md

   java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+moreinfo:
+  heading: LifeSpring Bristol is a place for people
+  description: >
+    We celebrate with worship, prayer, and time together as a family.
+If you have children, know we have a childrens' church program just for them that includes play, prayer, and time spent learning about the presence and love of Jesus.
+location:
+  heading: Come Worship With Us
+  description: >
+    We meet every Sunday at 10am EST in the Holiday Inn Conference Center.
+    Children under 10 will meet for Childrens' Service in an adjacent room to the main worship room.
 intro:
   blurbs:
     - image: /img/coffee.png